rajeshrinet/pystokes/pystokes/README.md

 The filenames, as described below, correspond to the boundary conditions in the flow.
 The boundary conditions are implemented using an appropriate Green's function of the Laplace equation.
 See details at: https://arxiv.org/abs/1910.00909

-* unbounded.pyx - the phoretic flux vanishes at infinity.
+* phoreticUnbounded.pyx - the phoretic flux vanishes at infinity.
-* wallBounded.pyx - the phoretic flux vanishes at a plane wall, which is located at z=0, such that region of interest is the upper half space, z>0.
+* phoreticWallBounded.pyx - the phoretic flux vanishes at a plane wall, which is located at z=0, such that region of interest is the upper half space, z>0.

 Corresponding to each .pyx file, there is a .pxd file.
 A .pxd file contains declaration of cdef classes, methods, etc. It is essential when calling PyStokes from another Cython file.
 Read more: https://cython.readthedocs.io/en/latest/src/tutorial/pxd_files.html